tim-tim707/Rusterizer/README.md

-# Rustcaster
+# Rusterizer
-> A raycaster implementation build in rust web assembly.
+> A rasterizer implementation build in rust web assembly.
 > Inspired by One Lone Coder 3D Engine serie https://github.com/OneLoneCoder/videos
 > Inspired by rust wasm tutorial: https://rustwasm.github.io/book/game-of-life/introduction.html

 ## Introduction
-In order to display 3D models, computers use either Raytracing (light simulation) or Raycasting algorithm.
+In order to display 3D models, computers use either Raytracing (light simulation) or Rasterizing algorithm.
 The latter is much faster and uses triangles as well as linear algebra to render images.

 #### Pipeline overview: